Shane Doan: Personal life

 In April 2011, Doan, along with his brother Brook, were the "prey" on the television series Mantracker, successfully completing it.

 Doan served as a pallbearer at the funeral service of American politician John McCain in Arizona.

+Following the departure of the Coyotes from Arizona in 2024, his wife Andrea joined the Maricopa County committee focused on bringing the team back in September 2025 as the head of the group.